An Inverse Almost Periodic Problem for a Semilinear Strongly Damped Wave Equation: Proof of Theorem

 for all $t \in \mathbb R$ and all $y \in {\cal K}$.

-Let $U$ be a (unique) bounded weak solution constructed in Section \ref{R}.
-To prove that $U$ is Bohr almost periodic in $t$, let $h$ be a common $\varepsilon$-almost period of functions $F_\al(x,t)$ and $b(t).$ Then the function
+Let $U$ be the bounded strong solution provided by Theorem \ref{main} (1).
+Accordingly to Lemma \ref{lemma2.2}, $U$ satisfies \reff{4} for some $\al>0$.
+To prove that $U$ is Bohr almost periodic in $t$, let $h$ be a common $\varepsilon$-almost period of functions $E(t), F_\al(t,x)$ and $b(t).$ Then the function